110 Pocketfilm: Der komplette Guide — Schneiden, Laden, Entwickeln, Scannen

 Flatbed (V850) ★★★ ★★★ €€€€ Better Dmax (4.0) than V600, but flatbed architecture limited at 13×17mm

-• Faster Workflow — One negative per second possible
+• Faster workflow — One negative per second possible, no repositioning needed

-Tip: Andrew Long (35mmc, UK) on Camera Scanning:
+Community feedback: Andrew Long (UK) on Camera Scanning:

 Discovery Park, Seattle — Pentax Auto 110 on Kodak Double-X · Photo: Bob Janes / 35mmc.com